arastoob/fs-bench/README.md

 usage of another plotting tool to compare the results.

 ## <a name="example"></a>Examples
-Bellow are some benchmark results plotted by FS-Bench:
+Below are some benchmark results plotted by FS-Bench:

 #### Static plots
 <img width="400px;" src="readme-images/mkdir.svg">